 The formula for the residential electric base rate combines:

-For retail customers, the Fuel Adjustment Charge may appear as a charge or a credit on your monthly bill.
-Here’s what goes into it:
+For retail customers, the Fuel Adjustment Charge is calculated monthly and may appear as a charge or a credit on your monthly bill, depending on whether fuel costs for the period are higher or lower than the amount that is included in the base rate.
+It includes:

 The City of San Antonio delivers a broad range of services – from waste collection to park maintenance – to you and your neighbors.
 The fees for many of those services are collected through your CPS Energy bill.
 For the city government, this is a convenient and efficient way to collect monthly fees.
 You’ll find a complete list of these fees under “City Services” on the back of your CPS Energy bill.
 CPS Energy is not responsible for providing these services.
 They include: